oschwengers/tadrep/README.md

 # TaDReP: Targeted Detection and Reconstruction of Plasmids

-TaDReP is a tool for the rapid and targeted detection and reconstruction of plasmids within bacterial draft assemblies via contig alignments.
+TaDReP is a tool for the rapid and targeted detection and reconstruction of plasmids within bacterial draft assemblies.

 - [Description](#description)
 - [Installation](#installation)